tobihagemann/THLabel/README.md

 The easiest way to use THLabel in your app is via [CocoaPods](http://cocoapods.org/ "CocoaPods").

-1. Add the following line in the project's Podfile file: `pod 'THLabel', '~> 1.4.6'`
+1. Add the following line in the project's Podfile file: `pod 'THLabel', '~> 1.4'`
 2. Run the command `pod install` from the Podfile folder directory.

 ### Manual Installation

 1. Add `CoreText.framework` to your *Link Binary with Libraries* list.
 2. Drag these files into your project: `THLabel.h`, `THLabel.m`

+## IBDesignable / IBInspectable

+There is an `ibdesignable` branch, if you're interested in this feature.
+It has been removed from the `master` branch, because IBDesignable and IBInspectable cause problems with CocoaPods, if you're not using `use_frameworks!` in your Podfile.

 ## Usage